codio-content/ThinkJava/.guides/content/conditionals-and-logic-exercise-5-5.md

-**Exercise 5.5:**

-Now that we have conditional statements, we can get back to the “Guess My Number” game from Exercise 3.4.
+Now that we have conditional statements, we can get back to the “Guess My Number” game.

 You should already have a program that chooses a random number, prompts the user to guess it, and displays the difference between the guess and the chosen number.